karmakriti/microproject2/README.md

 ## Features

 - Add new restaurants (CREATE operation).
+- Add new menu items linked to restaurants.
-- Future operations: Retrieve, Update, and Delete restaurants.
+- Retrieve, Update, and Delete restaurants and menu items.

 ## Technologies Used